cubelify/cubelify-docs/docs/overlay/troubleshooting/troubleshooting.md

 ### Updating

+#### App Installer

+The overlay should normally automatically update in the background within 24 hours.
+If it does not, however, you can follow the [installation guide](/overlay/getting-started/installation/windows-app-installer) to update the overlay to the latest version.

 #### MS Store

 If you're using the MS Store version you'll need to update the overlay through there.